murtaugh/go-piper/README.md

 Once you share this URL with somebody, that person can control your presentation and do the same things that you can do.
 You can share presenting duties with as many other people as you want.

+The built in widgets display who is currently sharing your presentation.
+You will be notified as people come and go and have a user list of all the current collaborators.
+You will even be able to see where they are clicking.

 Go wild.